-This short guide explains when to use aquí, ahí and allí to point to locations relative to the speaker and listener.
-Each section gives quick examples so you can feel the difference in natural contexts.
+This short guide shows when to use aquí, ahí and allí to point out locations relative to the speaker and listener.
+Each section gives quick examples to feel the difference in everyday context.

 Aquí